 These five questions are a great place to start.

-#2.
-Are you using Summit’s Money Minder tool?
 To manage your money, you have to know what’s coming in, what’s going out and where it’s going.
-Summit’s Money Minder tool does all that and more - online and at your fingertips.
+Climbr does all that and more - online and at your fingertips.

 Do you have the best credit card for you?
 If you’re carrying a balance each month, it’s good to be aware of your balance.
 If you pay off your balance every month, a rewards card could provide more benefits for you, like cash back, travel rewards and more.
 Investigate your options.
 Should you roll your balance over to a different Summit card?